The Yellow Monkey: 1995–2000: The Success

-The band released the commercially successful album Punch Drunkard in 1998, although not to the extent of their previous album it was named one of the top albums from 1989-1998 in a 2004 issue of the music magazine Band Yarouze.
-The songs "Kyūkon" ("Bulb"), "Burn", and "Love Love Show" easily became hits.
-Although containing accessible songs, such as the ones cited in this article, the album used the song-writing method of the previous album, Sicks.
-The success of the album made it possible for the band to begin a great tour with 113 live concerts, the most of their career.
-They also did a small tour in the United Kingdom.
+The band released the commercially successful album Punch Drunkard in 1998, although not to the extent of their previous album, it was named one of the top albums from 1989 to 1998 in a 2004 issue of the music magazine Band Yarouze.
+The singles "Kyūkon" ("Bulb"), "Burn", and "Love Love Show" became hits.
+Although containing accessible songs, the album used the song-writing method of the previous album, Sicks.
+The success of the album made it possible for the band to begin a large tour of 113 concerts, the most of their career, which continued into 1999.
+They also did a small, two-date tour of the United Kingdom in July 1998, and held Mekara Uroko 9 at the Nippon Budokan on December 28, 1998.

-After the exhausting succession of concerts and tours, the group took a one-year break.
-Coming back in 2000, the Yellow Monkey released their last studio album, 8.
-They released many singles such as "Holy Sea and Sunshine" (Seinaru Umi to Sunshine), "Pearl", "Rosy Days" (Barairo no Hibi) and "Shock Hearts", all of them achieving great success.
-The album is considered the most occidental of the band, which was common for all Japanese bands at that time.
-Despite the success of the album, the group did not stage many concerts that year, already showing that the end was coming.
+After completing the extensive Punch Drunkard tour in March 1999, the group took the rest of the year off; performing only two more concerts.
+This included Mekara Uroko 10 at the Nippon Budokan on December 28, which featured guest musicians and celebrated their tenth anniversary.
+Coming back in 2000, the Yellow Monkey released their last studio album, 8, and released many singles such as "Holy Sea and Sunshine" (Seinaru Umi to Sunshine), "Pearl", "Rosy Days" (Barairo no Hibi) and "Shock Hearts", all of which achieved great success.
+The album is considered the most occidental of the band, which was common for all Japanese bands at the time.
+Despite the success of the album, the group performed only the 10-date Spring Tour, already showing that the end was coming.